 9. Find a community darkroom, or build one of your own

 Once you’ve started developing your own film, the next move to make is to print your own images in the darkroom.
 The darkroom is where I’ve learned the most about film photography, and it’s one of my favorite places to spend time.

 If you live in a big city, there will always be at least one organization that has a darkroom that’s open for public use.
 Learning how to print your images in analog format is one of the coolest experiences surrounding film.
 Especially when printing B&W images, where you actually get to see the image appearing before your eyes.

 Over the last two years, I haven’t been able to attend the community darkroom because of renovations and Covid-19.
 It’s something that I’ve truly missed, and can’t wait to get back to asap.

-Old School Photography by Kai Wong: This book has a ton of tips and is geared for new photographers who are just learning about film photography.
+Old School Photography by Kai Wong: This book has 100 tips for new analog photographers who are just learning about film photography.
 It’s incredibly accessible, humorous, and filled with good advice on shooting film.
-The gear recommended is fairly pricey, though.
-See my review of this book, or find it for the best price on Amazon.
+The film cameras recommended are fairly pricey, though.
+Read my review of this new photographer’s guide to film photography, or find it for the best price on Amazon.

-The Film Developing Cookbook by Bill Troop with Steve Anchell: This is the most complete and up-to-date guide to film photography on the market.
-It contains detailed information about everything, from developer recipes, to grain characteristics and archiving.
-The Film Developing Cookbook is designed for more advanced readers who want to learn the chemistry and science behind film.
+The Film Developing Cookbook by Bill Troop with Steve Anchell: This is the most complete and up-to-date film photography guide on the market.
+It contains detailed information about everything, from film developer recipes, to grain characteristics and archiving.
+The Film Developing Cookbook is designed for more advanced readers who want to learn the chemistry and science behind film photography.
 This book is the basis of many articles on this blog.
 Find it on Amazon here.